linsea/clue/README.md

-**Clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances, this is especially useful in the scenario which would write logs for production APP.
+**Clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances, this is especially valuable in the scenario which would write logs, but want not degrade the performance of the APP, or for the APPs which pursuit of extreme performance.

 ## Features
 - Class name tag(default) or custom tag